linnali577/deploy_fullstack_nodejs_backend_and_react_frontend/README.md

 pm2 startup ubuntu
 ```

 There are a lot of different ways you can host your fullstack, frontend, backend applications and I choose put frontend and backend on a single droplet on digital ocean.
 If there is anything confusing or I got something wrong please let me know.
 Please also let me know if you find this helpful.
-Feel free to leave your comments.
+Feel free to leave your comments in my corresponding [gist's comment section](https://gist.github.com/linnali577/2768fabac6c88ba5f5afce5c4191278e).
 Thanks!

 Sources: